itijyou/ademxapp/README.md

 ### Semantic image segmentation

-We show the effectiveness of our models (as pre-trained features) by semantic image segmenatation using **plain dilated FCNs** (**WITHOUT** CRF-based post-processing) initialized from our models.
+We show the effectiveness of our models (as pre-trained features) by semantic image segmenatation using **plain dilated FCNs** initialized from our models.
 Currently, Model A1 trained on the *train* set of ADE20K is available.
 We will release more models soon.
 To use, download and put them into the directory:

     models/